 The French royal family lived under surveillance at their new residence.
 But while King Louis XVI could hardly survive under watchful guard, given his indecisive and tender temperament, Marie Antoinette’s tenacity spurred her into action.

-End Of The French Monarchy
+The End Of The French Monarchy And Marie Antoinette’s Life

 During their captivity at Tuileries, Marie Antoinette held council with the ministers and ambassadors, and through diplomatic dispatches urged other European sovereigns to invade France so that the insurgency of the French revolution may be kept at bay.